aecsocket/wordbase/README.md

 Of course, this doesn't mean that Wordbase *the platform* is inflexible.
 On the contrary, developers should be able (and encouraged!) to write their own software which hooks into Wordbase's API to solve problems in areas which Wordbase itself won't tackle.
 This includes software like browser extensions, video players, and OCR tools.

-Perhaps this is a niche goal, considering the typical audience of apps like this are the people who are already more technically inclined - but in my opinion, the more accurate viewpoint is that the average language doesn't use these tools *because* they're designed for the more technically inclined.
+Perhaps this is a niche goal, considering the typical audience of apps like this are the people who are already more technically inclined - for many people, even getting Anki set up in the first place is a hurdle - but in my opinion, the more accurate viewpoint is that the average language learner doesn't use these tools *because* they're designed for the more technically inclined.
 Lowering the barrier to entry for language learning is a noble goal in of itself, and one worth pursuing.

 [^1]: https://www.omgubuntu.co.uk/2021/07/why-gnome-does-what-gnome-does-by-tobias-bernard
 [^2]: https://blogs.gnome.org/tbernard/2021/07/13/community-power-4/